-The Fourth of July brings a week of family-friendly festivities around Rochester, from community celebrations and outdoor concerts to fireworks, baseball, and historic reenactments.
+The Fourth of July brings a week of family-friendly festivities around Rochester, from community celebrations and outdoor concerts to fireworks, baseball, historic sites, and meaningful local traditions.
 Across the region, you will find patriotic traditions, lakeside gatherings, and summer adventures that make this holiday one of the most enjoyable times of the year.

 Whether you are watching fireworks downtown, attending a naturalization ceremony, exploring local history, or spending the day outdoors, here are eight ways to celebrate Independence Day while enjoying summer around Rochester.